devsecops-workshop/workshop-guide/content/13-rhacs-pipeline/_index.md

 You should have created and build a custom policy in ACS and tested it to trigger violations.
 Now you will integrate it into the build pipeline.

-### Let's go: Prepare `roxctl`
+### Our task will use the `roxctl` cli

-Build-time policies require the use of the `roxctl` command-line tool which is available for download from the ACS Central UI, in the upper right corner of the dashboard. `Roxctl` needs to authenticate to **ACS Central** to do anything.
+Build-time policies require the use of the `roxctl` command-line tool which is available for download from the ACS Central UI, in the upper right corner of the dashboard.
+You don't need to to download this now as our Tekton task will do this automatically.

+`roxctl` needs to authenticate to **ACS Central** to do anything.
 You can use either username and password or API tokens to authenticate against ACS Central.
 It's good practice to use a token so that's what we'll do.

-### Create the `roxctl` token
+### Let's Go : Create the `roxctl` token

 In the **ACS portal**: